hitoshi-watase/sercrod/docs/reference/directives/apply.md

 - Children and other directives inside the element
   - The renderer handles *apply as a control directive: it clones the original element, wires the click handler on the clone, appends that clone to the output, and returns without sending the element through the normal attribute and text processing pipeline. :contentReference[oaicite:6]{index=6}
-  - As a consequence, Nablla specific features inside the same element are not processed:
+  - As a consequence, Sercrod specific features inside the same element are not processed:
     - No text expansion of percent expressions inside the button label.
     - No *print, *textContent, *compose, or other directives on the same element.
-    - No @event attributes handled by Nablla on that element; only the internal click handler is attached.
+    - No @event attributes handled by Sercrod on that element; only the internal click handler is attached.
   - Plain HTML attributes, tag name, and static text in the element are preserved as in the template but stay static.

 - Aliases